 He didn't know what happened after that.
 Days or weeks, he was completely unaware.
 People came and went, his mother stepping in as caretaker for him and his baby.
-He agreed to whatever his wife's parents wanted for a funeral, didn't even notice their cold stares and disapproving mutters about how they always knew he'd be the death of her.
-He didn't know his family stayed at his house until he was dragged to the funeral parlor where her body awaited them.
+He agreed to whatever his wife's parents wanted for a funeral, didn't even notice their icy stares and disapproving mutters about how they always knew he'd be the death of her.
+He didn't know his family stayed at his house until they dragged him to the funeral parlor where her body awaited them.
 He had nothing left, no tears and no theatrics.
-Her mother wailed and screamed, placing blame where it should never land, until she was escorted out by his parents.
+Her mother wailed and screamed, placing blame where it should never land, until his parents escorted her out.
 Family versus family meant hers went back to where they came from, and his stood by his side.

 The cemetery was the worst.
-Too hot in his suit, too hidden in his own mind to shut out the idea of her burial, he ripped his tie off and dropped to the ground in front of the headstone they'd picked in a rare moment of clarity for the world of possibilities.
+Too hot in his suit, too hidden in his own mind to shut out the idea of her burial, he ripped off his tie and dropped to the ground in front of the headstone they'd picked in a rare moment of clarity for the world of possibilities.
 He couldn't make himself get up, couldn't force his legs to help him stand or his feet to carry him away from so much death.
-He remained for longer than was healthy, long past the time her casket had been lowered into the ground, past the time others went home to maybe remember that life wasn't guaranteed.
+He remained for longer than was healthy, long past the time they had lowered her casket into the ground, past the time others went home to remember life wasn't guaranteed.
 He remained, and he found his tears wouldn't ebb.
-He feared he would lay down in the dirt until his mortal body eroded, leaving nothing but his aching bones.
-He knew; he knew in his heart that leaving that cemetery without her was the final step toward forcing him to admit that she was gone, never to return.
+He feared he would lie down in the dirt until his mortal body eroded, leaving nothing but his aching bones.
+He knew; he knew in his heart, leaving that cemetery without her was the ultimate step toward forcing him to admit she was gone, never to return.

 And still, he remained.